Risheit/odin-dummy-website/README.md

 # odin-dummy-website

-A simple webpage created for the [The Odin Project](https://www.theodinproject.com/).
+A website created for the [The Odin Project](https://www.theodinproject.com/) consisting of a main (index) page and a sign up page created through pure HTML and CSS.
 See the webpage at https://risheit.github.io/odin-dummy-website/.

 Image Attributions